saucelabs/visual-examples/docs/README.md

 ## API

-Sauce Visual offers an public GraphQL API which can be used to understand the available feature set and to generate client bindings from them.
-The public api can be found here:
+Sauce Visual offers a public GraphQL API which can be used to understand the available feature set and to generate client bindings from them.
+The public API can be found here:

 [US West API](https://api.us-west-1.saucelabs.com/v1/visual/graphql)
 [US East API](https://api.us-east-4.saucelabs.com/v1/visual/graphql)